real-logic/aeron/README.md

 * 3.0.2 or higher of [CMake](http://www.cmake.org/)
 * C++11 supported compiler for the supported platform
+* C11 supported compiler for the supported platform
 * Requirements to build [HdrHistogram_c](https://github.com/HdrHistogram/HdrHistogram_c).
 HdrHistogram requires `zlib.h` currently.
 So on Ubuntu:

     `$ sudo apt-get install libz-dev`